Cornell's Adult University (CAU) traces its history back to 1964.

 Building upon the success of the summer courses, Cornell's Alumni University offered the first of its off-campus study tours on April 6–8, 1971.
 This "Mini Education-Vacation" featured a "weekend of inquiry and escape" at Split Rock Lodge in the Poconos.

-In 1980, responding to the growing popularity of CAU with non-Cornellians, the program was renamed Cornell's Adult University.
+In 1980, responding to the growing popularity of CAU with non-Cornellians, the program was renamed Cornell's Adult University and moved to the School of Continuing Education and Summer Sessions.

-And in June 2001, CAU ventured into virtual space when director emeritus Ralph Janis launched CyberTower, an online series designed to complement CAU's on-campus seminars and international travel adventures.
+Ralph Janis '66 served as CAU's next director from 1983-2007.
+In June 2001, CAU ventured into virtual space when Janis launched CyberTower, an online series designed to complement CAU's on-campus seminars and international travel adventures.

 CyberTower featured short online seminars taught by many of Cornell's top faculty members.
 Initial offerings focused on subjects from archaeology, engineering, history, and literature to nutrition, paleontology, architecture, and wine appreciation.
 The online series also included interviews hosted by Glenn Altschuler, former dean of the School of Continuing Education and Summer Sessions.
 CyberTower merged with CornellCast in 2010.